 - 1. Distinguish between multiple-step and single-step income statements. - 2.
 Explain the computation and importance of gross profit. - 3.
 Distinguish between departmental and consolidated income statements. - 4.
-Understand the relationship between the income statement and the balance sheet. - 5.
-Indicate the primary purpose of the statement of cash flows. - 6.
-Distinguish among operating, investing, and financing activities. - 7.
-Prepare a statement of cash flows using the indirect method.
+Indicate the primary purpose of the statement of cash flows. - 5.
+Distinguish among operating, investing, and financing activities. - 6.
+Prepare a statement of cash flows using the indirect method. - 7.
+Prepare a statement of cash flows using the direct method.

-PREVIEW OF CHAPTER 6
+PREVIEW OF CHAPTER 8

-As you know by now, the three financial statements-income statement, balance sheet, and statement of cash flow-are all very important to each and every hospitality manager.
+As you know by now, the three financial statements, income statement, balance sheet, and statement of cash flow, are all very important to each and every hospitality manager.
 Why would one want to use a multiple-step income statement when a single-step one is available?
 How many departmental statements are there in a hotel or a theme park?
 Can we just use departmental statements or the consolidated one but not both?
 How can a hotel company spend \$400 million buying another property when it has just reported a loss of \$10 million?
 Where does the money come from?
 Answers to these and similar questions can be found in this chapter, which presents the three financial statements.

-The content and organization of Chapter 6 are as follows:
+The content and organization of Chapter 8 are as follows.